-While there will be further political and economic challenges as 2013 progresses, we are generally optimistic on the outlook for the global economy.
-Share prices may be volatile in the short term, but our primary focus is still on investing in companies with excellent long-term growth prospects
+Although the investment environment is continuing to improve, the fund managers, Baillie Gifford have no doubt that further political and economic challenges lie ahead.
+However, our fund managers are generally optimistic on the outlook for the global economy.
+Markets may be volatile in the coming months, but our fund managers continue to focus on identifying and investing in companies with excellent growth prospects over the longer term.

-Of the £34m increase in the value of the Fund, £27.5m was due to unrealised gains in the market value of investments.
-The surplus of contributions receivable over pensions payable was £3.3m (2012: £4.3m surplus), the cause of the drop being a reduction in the total contributions receivable in the year from employer, employees and from transfers in.
-There was also a reduction in the total benefits payable of £0.05m.
+Of the £22m increase in the value of the Fund, £7.1m was due to unrealised gains in the market value of investments.
+The surplus of contributions receivable over pensions payable was £3.5m (2013: £3.3m surplus), the cause of the increase being an increase in the total contributions receivable in the year from employer, employees and from transfers in.
+There was also an increase in the total benefits payable of £0.14m.
 Net investment income (dividends and interest) accounted for the remaining change in value of the Fund.

-Detail of the performance of the Fund against benchmarks is shown on page 6.
+Detail of the performance of the Fund against benchmarks is shown on page 5.

-(\m = million)
+( m = million)